Academic year 2021/22

 This is a joint programme provided by LSHTM and King’s College London.
-The course gives participants the knowledge and skills to initiate, develop and oversee mental health programmes in low-resource settings, and to conduct and critically evaluate research on global mental health.
+It gives participants the knowledge and skills to initiate, develop and oversee mental health programmes in low-resource settings, and to conduct and critically evaluate research on global mental health.
 These skills will equip students to make valuable contributions in research, public health, policy and practice.

 Graduates enter careers in national mental health policy and planning, epidemiological and mental health services research, and advisory and advocacy roles in governments, international agencies and non-governmental organisations.
 Find out more about our graduate careers and destinations.

 Applications for this course are processed by King's College London, not by LSHTM.
 Further details, programme information, and how to apply.

 Duration: one year full-time.
 Ways to study explained.